-Charles and Lily must complete Worksheet 3 since they entered an amount on line 9 of Form 8582 and have two activities, each with an overall loss in column (e) of Worksheet 1.
+Charles and Lily must complete Worksheet 3 because they entered an amount on line 9 of Form 8582 and have two activities, each with an overall loss in column (e) of Worksheet 1.
 Worksheet 3 allocates the amount on line 9 (their special allowance for active participation rental real estate activities) between Activity A and Activity B.

-- In the two left columns, they write the names of the activities, A and B, and the schedule the activities are reported on, Schedule E. - They fill in column (a) with the losses from Worksheet 1, column (e).
-They add up the amounts, and enter the result, \$38,716, in the "Total" line without brackets. - They figure the ratios for column (b) by dividing each amount in column (a) by the amount on the column (a) Total line.
+- In the two left columns, they write the name of each activity, A and B, and the schedule each activity is reported on, Schedule E. - They fill in column (a) with the losses from Worksheet 1, column (e).
+They add up the amounts, and enter the result, \$38,716, in the Total line without brackets. - They figure the ratios for column (b) by dividing each amount in column (a) by the amount on the column (a) Total line.
 They enter each result in column (b).
-The total of the ratios must equal 1.00. - 4) They multiply the amount from line 9, Form 8582, \$5,673, by each of the ratios in Worksheet 3, column (b) and enter the results on the appropriate line in column (c).
+The total of the ratios must equal 1.00. - They multiply the amount from line 9, Form 8582, \$5,673, by each of the ratios in Worksheet 3, column (b) and enter the results on the appropriate line in column (c).
 The total must equal \$5,673. - They subtract column (c) from column (a) and enter each result in column (d).

-Step Five-Completing Worksheet 4
+Step Five-Completing Worksheet

 Worksheet 4 must be completed if any activity has an overall loss in column (e) of Worksheet 2 or a loss in column (d) of Worksheet 3 (or column (e) of Worksheet 1 if Worksheet 3 was not needed).
 This worksheet allocates the unallowed loss among the activities with an overall loss.
 Charles and Lily fill out Worksheet 4 with the activities from Worksheet 3 and the one activity showing a loss in Worksheet 2, column (e).
-They fill in the names of the activities and the schedules or forms on which each loss will be reported in the two left columns of Worksheet 4.
+They fill in the name of each activity and the schedule or form on which each loss will be reported in the two left columns of Worksheet 4.